g-deluca/android-coq-model/README.md

 - DefBasicas.v: contains basic definitions of the components of the Android ecosystem, such as intents, activities, services, content providers, etc.
 - Estado.v: defines the state of our Android representation.
 It also defines what a valid state is.
-- Acciones.v: defines the operations that can mutate the state of the system.
+- Operaciones.v: defines the operations that can mutate the state of the system.
 In other words, all of the allowed actions that our system can perform, are defined here.
 - Semantica.v: defines the semantics of the actions mentioned above.
 For each one of them, we define a precondition and a postcondition.
 The file is divided into sections that correspond with the